Joe & The Juice

 Joe & The Juice (stylized in all caps) is a Danish chain of juice bars and coffee shops around the world.
-As of 2022 it has over 338 locations globally in Europe, Asia, and Australia with 64 locations in North America.
+As of 2024 it has over 382 locations globally in Europe, Asia, and with 65 locations in North America.
 The restaurants serve predominantly coffee, juice, and sandwiches.
+Their tunacado sandwich went viral in 2023, and popularity has continued for well over a year.

 History

 Joe & The Juice was founded in 2002 by Kaspar Basse, at the time in his late 20s.
 The company is based in Copenhagen, Denmark.
-It sells coffee, tea, sandwiches, fresh juices, smoothies, and veggie shots made with organic ingredients.
+It sells coffee, tea, sandwiches, baked goods, fresh juices, smoothies, and veggie shots made with organic ingredients.
+Their menu offers many vegan and gluten-free options, accommodating dietary restrictions.